saur1999/Assignment_Submission/Readme.txt

 Note : For this assignment, I implemented the pipeline in a single notebook for simplicity and faster development.
 However, I structured the execution logically in the sequence Patient → Encounter → Observation → Condition to maintain data dependency.
 In a production setup, I would split this into multiple tasks and orchestrate using Databricks Workflows

-Screen Shots are atached in repo for job schdule on DBX and Power BI Dashboard Screen shot
+Screen Shots are atached in repo for job schedule on DBX and Power BI Dashboard Screen shot

 Overview